emmt/LocalFilters.jl/README.md

 by an associative binary operation (`+`, `min`, `max`, *etc.*), the van Herk-Gil-Werman algorithm can be used to implement the filter.
-This algorithm is much faster than a naive implementation (about `3N` operations per element for a `N`-dimensional array whatever the the size of the neighborhood instead of of `p^N - 1` operations for a neighborhood of lenght `p` along all the `N` dimensions).
+This algorithm is much faster than a naive implementation (about `3N` operations per element for a `N`-dimensional array whatever the size of the neighborhood instead of `p^N - 1` operations for a neighborhood of lenght `p` along all the `N` dimensions).
 Another advantage of the van Herk-Gil-Werman algorithm is that it can be applied in-place.
-Such a filter is said to be *separable* and can be applied along one dimension at a time.
+Such a filter is said to be *separable* and can be applied along each dimension, one at a time.

 The syntax to apply a separable local filter is: